• Skip to primary navigation

 Academic Program Administrator Certification in Surgery

 Undergraduate Academic Program Administrators must work extensively with both the Surgery Clerkship Directors and undergraduate medical students.
-This collaboration directly impacts not only the efficiency of day-to-day operations of the undergraduate surgical education programs, but also the student experience while on the surgical clerkship.
-In an effort to identify individuals who embody the professionalism required of this crucial academic position, the ASE Academic Program Administrator Certification in Surgery (APACS) was created to recognize the value and expertise of Surgical Academic Program Administrators at the national level.
+This collaboration directly impacts not only the efficiency of day-to-day operations of the undergraduate surgical education programs but also the student experience while on the surgical clerkship.
+In an effort to identify individuals who embody the professionalism required for this crucial academic position, the ASE Academic Program Administrator Certification in Surgery (APACS) was created to recognize the value and expertise of Surgical Academic Program Administrators at the national level.

 Program Goals: